Tyler O'Neill Player Props: Cardinals vs. Cubs

-On Saturday, Tyler O'Neill (.259 slugging percentage in past 10 games, with zero home runs) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Michael Fulmer.
+On Sunday, Tyler O'Neill (.200 slugging percentage in past 10 games, with zero home runs) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
 First pitch is at 2:20 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Cubs.
+In his last game he had a one-hit showing (1-for-4) against the Cubs.

 Tyler O'Neill Game Info & Props vs. the Cubs